jfairbank/pat-packet-visits-ruby-rails/the-recursive-journey.md

 Other popular TLDs are `.com`, `.net`, and `.io`, which startups love.
 There are numerous other TLDs as well.

-> 15: Technical Slide: Root domain handing back NS records.
-Have example NS
+> 11: Technical Slide: Root domain handing back NS records.
->     record text?

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 "The root domain kingdoms hand out `NS` records to these TLD kingdoms, which are